NimbleIndustry/suture/README.md

 The [NimbleIndustry](http://nimbleindustry.com) system uses the service architecture that Suture provides to orchestrate and manage the myriad of services comprise our system.
 Suture is definitely the master of our (internal) services orchestration.

+What follows is the original README from Mr. Bowers page.

 Suture
 ======